Killol14/Yoga_shop/README.md

 I used the social media icons from font awesome

 ##  Other Tools
- * MongoDB - used as database for this project
+ * ElephantSQL - used as database for this project
+ * Django - used for Website FrameWork
+ * Crispy Templates - used for login-out, checkout, Product Form
+ * Bootstrap4 - used for navbar and product layout
+ * ASW - used for data saving
+ * Stripe - used for card payment
  * Heroku - used to deploy the live site
  * GitPod - used for their IDE while building the website
  * GitHub - used to store repository